rtavenar/blog/softdtw.md

 Another important property of soft-DTW is that is has a "denoising effect", in the sense that, for a given time series $x_\text{ref}$, the minimizer of
 $\text{soft-}DTW^{\gamma}(x, x_\text{ref})$ is not $x_\text{ref}$
-itself but rather a smoothed version:
+itself but rather a smoothed version of it:

 <figure>
     <video playsinline muted autoplay controls loop width="100%">